 Ivy Johnson was born on the open prairie where she picked crocuses as a child.
 Her first book, As They Fall, was published by Timeless, Infinite Light Press in June 2013 and is a collection of 110 note cards for aelatoric performance.
 She calls it a book of poetry.
 She received her MFA in Creative Writing/Poetry from Mills College in Spring 2013.
 While at Mills, she served as the coordinator of The Contemporary Writers Series and poetry editor of the 580 Split literary journal.
 She has taught for the Oakland Youth Poetry Workshop and gets really excited about working with kids.

 Bianca Licata is a writer and artist in the North Bay.
 When she isn’t writing or sketching, she’s busy working on her Masters degree and Teaching Credential through USF.
-Bianca received her BA in English from UCSB, and often dreams of one day living on ocean-front property in Santa Barbara again.
-Bianca is an excited member of the team, and is constantly surprised by the wisdom and honesty of children.
+Bianca received her BA in English from UCSB and is an excited member of the TMWFI team who is constantly surprised by the wisdom and honesty of children.

 Stephen Novotny is a poet and educator.
 He teaches English through the Prison University Project at San Quentin State Prison, co-curates the Hearts Desire reading series at the Bay Area Public School and prints letterpress chapbooks and ephemera through his poetry press.
 He recently received an MFRA from the University of San Francisco where he studied poetics.